-Hammersmith and Fulham Local Cultural Education Partnership (LCEP) aims to build a borough-wide consensus for the value of the arts in schools; build capacity to make change, and build the demand for creative subjects at GCSE and beyond.
-The LCEP will build cultural entitlement in west London.
+Hammersmith and Fulham Local Cultural Education Partnership (LCEP) aims to build a borough-wide consensus for the value of the arts in schools; build capacity to make change and build the demand for creative subjects at GCSE and beyond.
+The LCEP aims to build cultural entitlement in west London.

-The LCEP will also empower teachers and schools to bridge gaps in the currently limited arts education and will give the flexibility to choose the right creative projects across art forms including theatre, dance, music, film and spoken word.
+- To empower teachers and schools to bridge gaps in arts education, giving flexibility to choose the right creative projects across all art forms

-It will write and implement an Arts Charter, informed by all partners that will set an equal commitment to arts learning, and will support schools in accessing high-quality artist practitioners.
-The Arts Charter will ask schools to engage with different arts activities within each year.
-This will segue into embarking on their Arts Mark journey.
-The Arts Charter will act as an incentive and support mechanism to sign schools up to becoming Artsmark accredited.
+- To write and implement an Arts Charter, informed by all partners that will set an equal commitment to arts learning, and will support schools in accessing high-quality artist practitioners

 Challenge London investment from A New Direction: £75,000 over three years